PSC inks MOA with PDRCI for collaborative arbitration in sports-related disputes. The move is believed to be consequential in the EJ Obiena case.

 Meanwhile, one of the commitments of PDRCI as the third-party arbitrators is to provide technical support to PSC relating to the formulation of ADR policy in amateur sports, promotions, education, and other activities, the MOA stated.

 PDRCI is an accredited service provider by the Office of Alternative Dispute Resolution (OADR) – Department of Justice.
 It conducts arbitration and mediation in specialized fields, according to its website.
-On July 1, 2020, it had signed a partnership with OADR with the objective of institutionalizing the practice of ADR in the country.
+On July 1, 2020, it signed a partnership with OADR with the objective of institutionalizing the practice of ADR in the country.

 PSC Chairman William Ramirez and PDRCI President Atty.
 Edmundo Tan led the signing of the MOA for ADR in sports.
 Also in attendance during the signing were Commissioner Charles Maxey and Executive Director Atty.
 Guillermo Iroy Jr. on behalf of the PSC Board, together with PDRCI Executive Director Atty.
 Arleo Magtibay Jr. and Sports Arbitration Committee Chairman Atty.
 Charlie Ho.
 RQJ